 3. Predictive analytics: Data analytics software uses AI to analyze historical case data to predict outcomes, estimate settlement amounts, and assess case risks.

-4. Anomaly detection algorithms: Companies like Darrow use AI algorithms to scan databases and other publicly available records to detect anomalies that might indicate potential legal violations.
+4. Anomaly detection algorithms: At the moment, Darrow is the only company doing this.
+We use AI algorithms to scan databases and other publicly available records to detect anomalies that might indicate potential cases.
+While not available as a software for purchase, attorneys partner with us to develop, strategize, and litigate class and mass action cases.

-5. E-discovery AI software: This software helps attorneys to automatically identify and categorize electronically stored information so it’s easier to locate relevant data, reduce the burden of manual review, and improve the accuracy of document identification.
+5. E-discovery AI software: Attorneys use this software to automatically identify and categorize electronically stored information so it’s easier to locate relevant data, reduce the burden of manual review, and improve the accuracy of document identification.

-6. Legal chatbots: AI-driven chatbots handle routine client inquiries, provide legal information, and gather initial case details from a firm’s website.
+6. Legal chatbots: AI-driven chatbots handle routine client inquiries from firms’ websites, provide legal information, and gather initial case details from a firm’s website.
 They improve client engagement and accelerate the intake process.

 7. Document review and automation: Attorneys are using AI-powered document management software to analyze and draft legal documents.
 Software with NLP-capabilities identify errors, flag important clauses, and automate tasks.